hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Do I need to set out how I developed coding schemata?
 Probably not so relevant here.
 Decided to use my skeleton outline to being with.
 Then working from oldest work forwards.

+-- while reviewing the documents to see which mentioned RepGrid/WebGrid, I noted in EndNote those that are either definitely, or may be, relevant to my studies.
+These occupy their own EN Libraries now and need to be brought into MAXDA.
+I have started coding in the 2018 version, and now need to convert my project to 2020 and set up a workflow with my new plan to use the iMac as main home machine, and laptop connected to large monitor in the Lab. '

+Installing M2020 now, after making sure copy of most recent project is in Dropbox.
+It looks like the 2020 can leave files in their original EN folder location, so I will do some testing with the SSR method files, exporting them to a new EN folder and linking to 2020.
+I'm going to re-import the EN files, no, that's not a good idea because I'll have to keep updating the location each time I move computers.
+So I'll have to keep the EN files in Dropbox.
+BUT, most of the files are linked to a local EN library PDF folder.
+FAAAAAAAArk.

+Looks like I'm going to have to either EN them on Dropbox or keep bundling them for transfer between computers.
+I'm going to go with option B, and have the EN Libraries in Dropbox as a backup / share only.
+BIG DECISION!

+So even though the pathname is correct - no it isn't, because as a user here I am j.
+I should create my own login on this Mac.
+First I need to make sure the applications folder is top level.
+Yep, looks like it.
+Let's try now.

 Then there are the books.
 I focused on the most recent volume of the most cited?
 Work by Fransella, Bay & Bannister.